 387 Vets is an accredited Gold Standard Cat Friendly Clinic with the International Society of Feline Medicine (ISFM).
 This means we work really hard to reduce stress where ever possible during your cat’s visit.
 Our waiting room is partitioned so that you and your cat can wait in a dog-free bay.
 We offer cat box covers sprayed with calming synthetic pheromones from reception, and recommend that you place your cat carrier on the seat next to you, as cats feel safer and more secured raised off the floor.
 Ask us about booking an appointment at our same-site West Midlands Cat Clinic for a completely dog-free cat-friendly experience.

 For more information about our Cat Friendly Clinic Status and what this means for you and your cat, visit our About Us page, or click here for access to more detailed accreditation criteria on International Cat Care’s website.

-We are proud to offer a wide range of appointment-based clinics run by our fully qualified veterinary nurses, giving you easy access to FREE support, health checks and advice all year round.
-Clinics include:
+We are proud to offer a wide range of appointment-based clinics run by our fully qualified veterinary nurses, giving you easy access to support, pet health checks and advice all year round.
+Our clinics include:

 - Weight checks and dietary advice (more information below )

 - Parasite treatment advice (more information below)

 - Insurance advice